MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 ## Step 1: Install booking engine loader script

 To use the Booking Engine Widget, you need to install the booking engine loader script with a code snippet provided in the [Installation](#installation) section below.
-The script will asynchronously prepare global object `Mews.booking engine` which you're going to use in further steps to initialize the Booking Engine Widget.
+The script will asynchronously prepare global object `Mews.Distributor` which you're going to use in further steps to initialize the Booking Engine Widget.

 ### Requirements